Master Food Preserver Program (MFP)

 Applications for the 2026 Master Food Preserver Program will open in October 2025.

 Do you enjoy the art and science of food preservation?
-Would you like to develop expertise in food preservation?
+Would you like to develop expertise in food preservation methods backed by scientific research?
 Consider becoming a Master Food Preserver.

-Master Food Preservers serve to extend Extension’s education programs in food preservation to adults.
-The Master Food Preserver serves as a volunteer and as a resource in the community to provide the public with research-based information from New Mexico State University Extension and USDA.
+Master Food Preservers serve to extend NMSU Cooperative Extension Service’s outreach and educational programs in food preservation to adults throughout the state.
+Certified Master Food Preserver’s serve as a resource in the community to provide the public with research-based information from the National Center for Home Food Preservation, the USDA, New Mexico State University, and other land grant universities across the nation.

 Direct questions about the program to the instructor, Amber Benson, at ambenson@nmsu.edu.